 Travelers are expected to use prudent judgment in the selection of lodging while traveling on official university business.
 Travel must be overnight and more than 50 miles away from the traveler’s headquarters to claim lodging.
 Reimbursement is limited to single occupancy rates, unless rental accommodations are shared by more than one authorized traveler.
-Due to changes detailed in Section 120 of HB 5003 implementing the 2016-2017 General Appropriations Act, and renewed in 2017 via SB 2502 — Implementing the 2017-2018 General Appropriations Act, lodging for State Sponsored events may not exceed $150 per night, see the frequently asked questions below for details.
+Lodging for State sponsored events may not exceed $150 per night, see the frequently asked questions (FAQs) below for details.
 Travelers or their representatives should maintain documentation sufficient to support the business purpose of any and all travel for official university business, and generally be prepared to justify single room rates that exceed $150 per night regardless of funding source.

 The University’s Travel Card is the preferred method of payment.

 If you have any questions or concerns, please email Travel@fsu.edu

 This rule was enacted by the Florida Legislature by way of the 2016 Florida House Appropriations Bill (HB 5003), not by Florida State University, and renewed in 2018.

 HB 5003, Section 85 states: provides that, notwithstanding s.
 112.061, F.S., costs for lodging associated with a meeting, conference, or convention organized or sponsored in whole or in part by a state agency or the judicial branch may not exceed 150 dollars per day.
 An employee may expend his or her own funds for any lodging expenses in excess of 150 dollars.

 The intent is to prevent misuse of State of Florida funds by agencies hosting events at expensive lodging facilities, thereby abusing the “conference hotel” justification.